FREE SHIPPING FROM €35

 What equipment do I need for powerlifting?

 To start powerlifting, you don’t need any equipment.
-A powerlifting belt, wrist wraps, straps, and knee sleeves can help you use all your potential strength.
+A powerlifting belt, wrist wraps, straps, and knee sleeves can help you fully utilize your potential strength.
 Thor Athletics offers high-quality equipment at an affordable price.

 Which training program should I follow for powerlifting?

 You can start powerlifting with a program you found online.
 Of course, it should include the squat, bench press, and deadlift.
 Other exercises can help develop these lifts.
-For a specialized program tailored to your goals and needs, you can always consult a coach.
+For a specialized program tailored to your needs and goals, you can always consult a coach.

 I hope you found this blog helpful and that you have a better understanding of what powerlifting is and how to get started.

-If you still have questions or are looking for someone who can help you reach your maximum potential and set PRs on PRs, send me a message on Instagram @stijnschoonhoff or feel free to send me an email stijn@growcoach.nl
+If you have any questions or are looking for someone who can help you reach your maximum potential and set PR after PR, just send me a message on Instagram @stijnschoonhoff or feel free to send me an email stijn@growcoach.nl